AlejandroMonje/AAI-521-project/README.md

 <b>Technologies</b>
 * Python
-* jupyter notebook
+* jupyter notebook/Google Colab

 We choose to use a kaggle dataset on cats and dogs (https://www.kaggle.com/competitions/dogs-vs-cats).
+Our data set comes from Kaggle (https://www.kaggle.com/competitions/dogs-vs-cats/data).
+It contains a total of 25,000 images.
+It’s equally split between cat (12,500) and dog (12,500) images.
+The images in the dataset vary in size and we can see the distribution of sizes in the image below.

 GNU General Public License v3.0

-Discuss the details of project overview.
-Description your selected dataset, such as data source, number of variables, size of dataset, etc. Include data dictionary, if available.
-Provide questions and hypothesis that you are exploring.
-What specific data analysis, visualization, and modeling work are you using to solve the problem?
-What roadblocks and challenges are you facing? etc.

-You can mention and thank your professors and those who technically helped you during the project.
+Image classification and image segmentation can be used in many different fields.
+How we can apply these skills and tools can have a huge impacts on our society.
+We asked ourselves what we can do with these tools and stumbled across the daogs and cats dataset.
+Our goal is to use EDA inorder to gain isights into our data and visualize what we find using bar charts and scatterplots.
+We are going take advantage of deep learning Convolutional Neural Networks of the pre-trained VGG16 model for classification and The GrabCut algorithm for the image segmentation portion.
+An issue we had to tackle was images of various sizes.
+We overcame this problem through normialization and scaling the data.
+We ultimately were able to achieve our goal of classifying images and performing image segmentation.

+Special thanks to our professor (Roozbeh Sadeghian, Ph.D.) who answered questions and helped clear up any confusion with the assignment.